TomaszRewak/CoroutineDispatcher/README.md

 ### Why?

 With heavily multi-threaded applications it can be difficult to manage data synchronization and ownership.
-Performing all related operations on a single thread can help in achieving cleaner and better organized code.
-In some cases it can even result in a better performing application.
+Performing all related operations on a single thread can help in achieving much more predictable behavior with a code that's much easier to maintain.
+In some cases it can even result in a better performance.

 Of course it doesn’t mean that one has to be limited to just a single thread.
 The CoroutineDispatcher can be used to spawn multiple independent task queues that can communicate with each other by dispatching tasks on one another.

 ### Inspiration

 The `CoroutineDispatcher` is strongly inspired by the `System.Windows.Dispatcher` used within the WPF framework.
-Just instead of using the default windows message pump, it relays on a basic operation queue that is consumed within a relatively simple execution loop.
+Just instead of using the default Windows message pump, it relays on a basic operation queue that is consumed within a relatively simple execution loop.

 ### What is it?

 The heart of the `CoroutineDispatcher` is the `Dispatcher` class.
 You can think of it as a fancy priority queue that stores tasks to be run.
-By starting the `Dispatcher` you initialize an infinite loop that processes queued operations and waits for new ones once that list is empty.
+By starting the `Dispatcher` you initialize an infinite loop that processes queued operations and waits for new ones once the list is empty.

 Tasks can be scheduled beforehand or during execution (both from the thread on which the dispatcher is currently running as well as other threads).